Template Tags

 field.

-get_categories Examples
+get_categories Example

 Get the categories and display as a list: